lezaz/lezaz/_pages/donate.md

 title: Donate
 ---

-If you find what you see on this site useful and you use it, consider making a donation.
+If you like what you read and you find it useful, consider making a donation.
 It's not hard, just click the big button below.

 <br>